TTOM: Test-Time Optimization and Memorization for Compositional Video Generation¶

 Loss & Training¶

-The method is unsupervised — only \(L_{align}\) (JSD) is used to optimize the newly inserted parameters at test time.
-LLM-generated layouts include a validation step to ensure consistency.
-When a memory match is found, optimization can be skipped entirely for direct inference.
+The entire process is unsupervised: only the alignment loss \(L_{align}\) (JSD) is used at test-time to optimize the new parameters, requiring no labels.
+The LLM-generated layout includes a validation step to ensure consistency.
+Once a memory hit occurs, parameters can be loaded to skip optimization for immediate inference.

 Key Experimental Results¶